 The Shrimp Fra Diavolo marries seafood and pasta and is made with gulf shrimp sautéed with roasted mushrooms, onions, chargrilled lemon, fresh spinach, and arugula with spicy marinara and angel hair pasta.

-Cobalt is open Sunday – Thursday from 11 AM to 9:30 PM and Friday – Saturday 11 AM until 10:00 PM.
+Cobalt is open Sunday – Thursday from 11 AM to 9:30 PM and Friday – Saturday from 11 AM until 10:00 PM.
 It’s a great place to enjoy dinner bayside.

 Blackened Gulf Tripletail